raykolbe/DOMPDFModule/README.md

      'DOMPDFModule',
      ```
 #### Configuration options
-You can override options via the `dompdf_module` key in your local or global config files.
+You can override options via the `dompdf_module_override` key in your local or global config files.
 See DOMPDFModule/config/module.config.php for config options.

+The configuration that can be overwritten can be found in the `config/module.config.php` file.

 ## Usage